stylekit/stylekit.github.io/_posts/_temp/_2017-06-01_Simplicity.md

 Test your app: Does it resize correctly, how does it look in fullscreen, dark mode look good? 👌

 #### SWIFT:
+This is just 1 event Handler for the entire App to test it quickly.
+This isn't sustainable in the long run as you build out the app.
+You can extract the event Logic into other methods.
+Or subclass the Views.
+I.e: `RepoView` you then specify to use this class in the JSON.
 ```swift

 self.onEvent{ event in